What’s New with EADM

 Here are some of the things we’re doing to be more responsive to the American people in ways that are timelier and less costly.

-The Forest Service, under the U.S. Department of Agriculture, conducts environmental analysis using the best available science and, based on the analysis and other relevant information, makes decisions to increase the diversity, health, resilience, and productivity of our national forests and grasslands.
+The USDA Forest Service conducts environmental analysis using the best available science and, based on the analysis and other relevant information, makes decisions to increase the diversity, health, resilience, and productivity of our national forests and grasslands.
 In September 2017, the Forest Service launched an agency-wide effort to improve processes associated with environmental analysis and decision making.
-The goals of the Environmental Analysis and Decision Making (EADM) effort is reducing the time and cost of project analysis and decision making, increasing the scale of analysis, accomplishing more work on the ground, and creatively designing new ways to care for the land.

 Environmental Analysis and Decision Making (EADM) is a change effort that intends to reduce the time and cost of our environmental analysis and decision making processes to produce efficient, effective, and high quality land management decisions to accomplish more work on the ground and be more responsive to the public we serve.

 EADM is part of a broader USDA Forest Service effort to create more resilient landscapes and better serve the public by focusing our land management efforts across boundaries and modernizing our internal processes.
 We are modernizing our forest products program to improve efficiency in how we manage forests, deliver forest products, and carry out timber sales; improving systems to efficiently manage permits for outfitting and guiding, concession campgrounds and communication sites; and sharing stewardship of the land by working with states, partners and tribes to choose the right tools, in the right places and at the appropriate scale.
 EADM supports these efforts by increasing the efficiency of environmental analysis and decision-making procedures.